Survival and maximum of spectrally negative branching L{\'e}vy processes with absorption: Finiteness of the extinction time

-It remains to deal with the case $\Psi^\prime(0^+)\geq 0$.
-Note that when $\Psi^\prime(0^+)>0$, as the process $L$ goes a.s. towards $+\infty$, one may simply bound the probability that $\zeta$ is infinite by the probability that one particle never go below 0 :
+We shall now assume that $\Psi^\prime(0^+)\geq 0$ and prove that there is a strictly positive probability that the branching process does not die out.
+Note that when $\Psi^\prime(0^+)>0$, as the process $L$ goes a.s. towards $+\infty$, one may simply bound the probability that $\zeta$ is infinite by the probability that one particle never goes below 0: